AngelicaSofia/SafeStreets---Project-Assignment-for-Software-Engineering-2/README.md

 The RASD can be found in the RASD folder.
 This folder contains a latex folder that has the source files of the RASD.
 The DD can be found in the DD folder.
 This folder contains a latex folder that has the source files of the DD.
 DeliveryFolder contains the final version of each document.

+###### Evaluation
+The project has been evaluated with 29/30.
+Professor of the course: Matteo Giovanni Rossi and Elisabetta Di Nitto